 Lacto fermentation is a natural, biological process caused by beneficial microorganisms.
-Good bacteria cause a change in the make-up of food products, creating lactic acid lowering the pH (makes it acidic) and greatly increases the nutritional value of the fermented food.
+Good bacteria cause a change in the make-up of food products, creating lactic acid which lowers the pH (more acidic) and increases the nutritional value of the fermented food.

-Fermented foods are easier for the body to assimilate because it is already “chewed and digested” by friendly bacteria.
+Fermented food is easier to assimilate because it is already “chewed and digested” by the bacteria.
 Therefore, vitamins, minerals, enzymes, and other nutrients are more fully absorbed by the body.

 Lacto fermentation describes a biological process when microorganisms convert sugars in vegetables and milk into lactic acid.

-Lactic acid is very beneficial.
+Lactic acid is beneficial.
 And the more lactic acid present in food, the more acidic the taste will be.
-Lactic acid a the main reason why fermented food feels tangy and refreshing.
+Lactic acid a main reason why fermented food feels tangy and refreshing.

 - help control intestinal infections